openforcefield/openff-fragmenter/docs/index.rst

 The assumption when fragmenting molecules is that the chemistry is localized and that removing or changing remote substituents (defined as substituents more than 2 bonds away from the central bond that is being driven in the torsion drive) will not change the torsion potential around the bond of interest.
 However, that is not always the case.
-``fragmenter`` uses the Wiberg Bond Order (WBO) as a surrogate signal to determine if the chemistry around the bond of interest was destroyed during fragmentation relative to the bond in the parent molecule.
+``openff-fragmenter`` uses the Wiberg Bond Order (WBO) as a surrogate signal to determine if the chemistry around the bond of interest was destroyed during fragmentation relative to the bond in the parent molecule.

 The WBO is a measure of electronic population overlap between two atoms in a bond.
 It can be quickly calculated from